Magnetic domain depinning as possible evidence for two ferromagnetic phases in LaCrGe$_3$: Calculating Anisotropy Constants

-We can check to see how our measured anisotropy compares to the theoretical temperature dependence of the anisotropy given by the Callen-and-Callen law~\cite{Lamichhane2020, Callen1960}.
+We can compare our measured anisotropy to its theoretical temperature dependence given by the Callen-and-Callen law~\cite{Lamichhane2020, Callen1960}.
 Given $K_1^0$ and $K_2^0$, the anisotropy constants at zero temperature, and $M_s(T)$, the temperature dependence of the spontaneous magnetization, the anisotropy constants at temperature $T$ are given by

 For this Callen-and-Callen analysis, we used the $T = 2$\,K values from the Sucksmith method as $K_1^0$ and $K_2^0$.
 For $M_s(0)$, we use the $T = 2$\,K value of the spontaneous magnetization which is calculated from the y-intercept of the line fit to the saturated portion of an $M$\,v\,$H$ measurement with $H||c$. $M_s(T)$ is calculated from $M_s(0)$ using theory from Kuz'min~\cite{Kuzmin2005}.
-The theoretical $K_1(T)$ and $K_2(T)$ from this Callen-and-Callen analysis are shown, respectively, as the dashed blue and dash red lines in Fig.~\ref{fig:Anisotropyfig}a.
+The theoretical $K_1(T)$ and $K_2(T)$ from this Callen-and-Callen analysis are shown, respectively, as the dashed blue and red lines in Fig.~\ref{fig:Anisotropyfig}a.
 Our measured values derived from the Sucksmith analysis are in agreement with the Callen-and-Callen law throughout the temperature range.

-The final method we used to extract anisotropy from magnetization data involves computing the area between the easy and hard axis magnetization curves in $M$\,v\,$H$ \cite{Bozorth1937}.
+The final method we used to extract anisotropy from magnetization data involves computing the area between the easy and hard axis magnetization curves in $M$\,v\,$H$~\cite{Bozorth1937}.
 With this area method, $K_1$ is given by

-where $\epsilon_{001}$ and $\epsilon_{100}$ are the magnetic energies along the easy axis ($c$ axis) and the hard axis ($a$ axis) respectively.
+where $\epsilon_{001}$ and $\epsilon_{100}$ are the magnetic energies along the easy axis ($c$ axis) and the hard plane ($ab$ plane) respectively.
 The energy densities are calculated by the integral